alexanderpetraliac2c/postgresdemotemp/main/pgToPgHyper/Tutorial/README.md

-**2. Enter in your credentials for the resource and make sure to choose the “Premium SKU” as this is required for continuous data migration.**
+**2. Enter in your credentials for the Source PostgreSQL Database in Azure DMS setup**

 <kbd>
   <img src="/Images/3.png">